Credit Card Consolidation: Complete Guide to Combining Card Debt

 See if you qualify for programs in less than 2 minutes

-If you're juggling multiple credit cards with high interest rates—averaging over 22% in 2026—credit card consolidation could save you thousands of dollars.
+If you're juggling multiple credit cards with high interest rates, averaging around 21.52% on accounts that carry a balance in early 2026, credit card consolidation could save you thousands of dollars.
 This strategy combines your various card balances into a single payment with a lower interest rate, typically reducing your APR from 20%+ down to 8-12% or even 0% temporarily.

 Key Pinch Points